SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-rosh-hashanah.md

 of oppression by the wealty, for which repentance will one day be required.

 So why not let today be that day?
 Rosh Hashanah is supposed to be a time of reflection, evaulation, and repentance.

 Starting today would be good.
+It's always a good day to change your mind for the good.

+As it says on [the quotes page]({{ site.baseurl }}/quotes/#your-humble-weekend-editor) of this crummy little blog that nobody reads:

+> If you find you've shot yourself in the foot, it's time to pause and reflect, not
+> reload.
+That's Bayes Rule!
+>
+> &mdash; Your humble Weekend Editor

 ---